 1. When will the 2023-2024 CPD year workshops be held?

 In this CPD year, a number of workshops will be scheduled for new practising certificate holders and those who have not yet attended.
 These PC holders will be individually notified by email by the Society.

 2. If I have already attended why is the condition on my PC again this year?

 The requirement to attend this SHWC workshop as a mandatory condition on practising certificates for the 2023-2024 CPD year is included for those who have not previously attended in the 2021-2022 and 2022-2023 CPD years.
 The condition states ‘Unless the holder of this certificate has completed the Law Society of Tasmania Sexual Harassment, Changing Workplace Culture workshop, the holder is to complete the workshop by 30 April 2024.’

-2. What happens if I don’t comply with this mandatory PC condition by 30 April 2023?
+3. I didn’t comply with this mandatory PC condition by 30 April 2023 – what should I do?

-The Society very much encourages you to attend at your scheduled time/day to avoid a requirement to declare non-compliance in your 2023-2024 PC renewal application.
-As you may be aware, non-compliance declarations in PC renewal applications are traditionally submitted to the Council of the Law Society for consideration.
+The Society recommends that you get in touch at your earliest at email@example.com.
+The Society has very much encouraged you to attend your scheduled workshop.
+You are now obliged to declare non-compliance (by ticking the ‘failed to comply’ box) in the CPD question on your 2023-2024 PC renewal application.
+Non-compliance declarations in PC renewal applications are generally submitted to the Council of the Law Society for consideration.

-9. Can I record CPD points for attending this workshop?
+4. Can I list CPD points for attending this workshop?

 Yes.
 The CPD guide for this 1.5-hour workshop is: Equality and Wellbeing (EW); Ethics (E).